 Chatting with my young son this evening it occured to us that superheroes require certain types of cities, certain kinds of urban form, in order to thrive.
 Spiderman needs tall buildings closely packed in order to leap between them.
 The Hulk needs impressive edifices to knock down.
 Only certain types of urban form are fit … Continue reading Detroit: a city fit for superheroes?

 In this series about planning in Palestine we've looked at three alternative 'plans'.
 The first, thankfully, will never be built (although, chillingly, it's really just a vision of present segregated reality).
 The second may well be built (though it would take a dramatic turnaround in political will).
 The third offers a glimpse of a progress-free … Continue reading Beyond Enclaves in Palestine (Part 4)

+What future can be planned for Palestine?
 So far in this series we've looked at a nightmare sci-fi segregationalism generated merely from revealing the implications of the Oslo Accords as architectural impressions.
 We've also looked at a much more positive spatial plan to develop a central north-south transit corridor, linking most of the main settlements … Continue reading Beyond Enclaves in Palestine (Part 3)

 Beyond enclaves in Palestine: Constructing the physical reality of territorial integrity (Part 1)